franton/franton-recipes/Netskope/README.md

 Download recipe just to get the latest admin deployable pkg.

+PKG recipe to wrap the downloaded pkg with the tamper protection file and a highly custom postinstall script.
+See tech notes below:

-PKG recipe to properly download then version the file.
+Sign recipe to optionally codesign the created pkg.

 Tech notes: